-It is possible that the Langseth's streamer may become entangled in fishing gear or that there will be some other interference with commercial fisheries.
-However, few fisheries occur in the deep waters of the central GOA.
-Avoidance tactics will be employed as necessary to prevent conflict.
-It is not expected that vessel operations will have a significant impact on commercial fisheries in the central GOA.

-Nonetheless, the potential to have a negative impact on the fisheries will be minimized by avoiding areas where fishing is actively underway.
+One possible gear conflict is the Langseth's streamer entangling with fishing gear.
+L-DEO will employ avoidance tactics as necessary to prevent conflict.
+It is not expected that L-DEO's operations will have a significant impact on commercial fisheries in the Northwest Pacific Ocean.
+Nonetheless, L-DEO will minimize the potential to have a negative impact on the fisheries by avoiding areas where fishing is actively underway.